Traore or Rape?

 How would you see the vigilantes then and afterwards?
 As criminals?
 I am sure all rational people saved in those circumstances would see the vigilantes as rescuers, saviours, guardian angels, fairy godfathers, or even gods.
 Few will dispute this.

 The vigilantes strike a few more times within days or weeks in a part of town infamous for frequent rape.
 Committing clinical murders against both intending and notorious rapists who thought they got away with it.
 What the police consider a losing battle on their part the vigilantes sort with a spate of targeted or bait murders.
-The area is now safe and several rapists even leave town for fear of their lives.
+The area is now safe, and several rapists even leave town for fear of their lives.

 Will the good people of the town see the vigilantes as criminals or heroic?
-Will the people trust their police force to protect them from rape or will they pray for more vigilantes?
+Will the people trust their police force to protect them from rape, or will they pray for more vigilantes?
 The people were always willing to tolerate the excesses of the police if it helped them do their job well.
 Now the police are failing woefully despite democracy.
-Its no surprise they embrace the excesses of the effective vigilantes.
+It’s no surprise they embrace the excesses of the effective vigilantes.

 Chatter